-In a public service campaign for UN Women, MullenLowe New York and Mediahub have launched an exposé on legal gaps, one of the key prevention measures needed to end violence against women and girls around the world.
-As violence has increased against women during the COVID-19 pandemic, and an additional 15 million women are expected to be affected by violence for every three months the lockdown continues, “The UNseen Story” uses censored images that are shocking to imagine, with copy that is unapologetically outspoken, to create visceral reactions to the different forms of violence that women face.
+In a public service campaign for UN Women, MullenLowe New York and Mediahub launched an exposé on legal gaps, one of the key prevention measures needed to end violence against women and girls around the world.
+As violence against women is increasing during the COVID-19 pandemic, “The UNseen Story” uses censored images that are shocking to imagine, with copy that is unapologetically outspoken, to create visceral reactions to the different forms of violence that women face.

 The launch of the campaign coincided with 16 Days of Activism against Gender-Based Violence, an annual international campaign the International Day for the Elimination of Violence against Women.